Skip to main content

-Kayle ID verifies that someone is who they say they are by reading the cryptographic chip in their passport, matching the on-chip portrait against a live selfie, and returning only the claims you asked for.
-The end user keeps custody of their document data; you receive a verified result and the fields you requested.
-The product is open source under Apache 2.0.
-You can self-host the entire stack or use the hosted service atDocumentation Index
+Kayle ID produces an identity-assurance signal by reading the cryptographic chip in an identity document, matching the on-chip portrait against a live selfie, and returning only the claims you asked for.
+The end user keeps custody of their document data; you receive the Kayle check result and the fields the user consented to share.
+You remain responsible for any access, onboarding, eligibility, or account decision you make from that signal.

 Start here